tkhemani/angular-apollo-todo-example/README.md

 ### 1. Grab the code 🤓

-First download or clone this repository:
+First download or clone this repository by executing these commands in a terminal:

 ```sh
 git clone https://github.com/graphcool-examples/angular-apollo-todo-example.git